 There are some big-name RVs that do offer optional all-weather add-ons on their coaches.
 Lance’s has an All Season package and Heartland has its Yeti cold-weather option.
 These features give their products a few extras to aid in cold conditions.

-Some examples are adding heat pumps in the air conditioners.
+Some examples are adding heat pumps to the air conditioners.
 Other options seal the underbelly of the RV or wrap some parts in insulation to prevent freezing in above zero degrees Fahrenheit temperatures.
 Other features make it easier to drain water lines to prevent ice from breaking them.

 The RVs presented above are designed from “stem to stern” to work fully in freezing temperatures.
 Their insulation, water lines, holding tanks, and other components are made thicker and with non-lightweight materials (except the Livin Lite coach).